ODBC-ODBC Bridge

 • Can enable connection pooling in the Driver Manager, reducing connection times for applications that repeatedly open and close ODBC connections.

-OOB supports ODBC 1.0–3.5.
+ODBC-ODBC Bridge supports ODBC 1.0–3.5.

-ODBC Functions
+ODBC functions

 There are no ODBC functions partially supported or unsupported.